bpalma89/MyMoviesAppReact/README.md

 ### React Loader Spinner

 React Loader Spinner provides simple React SVG spinner component which can be implemented for async await operation before data loads to the view.
 [More Info](https://github.com/mhnpd/react-loader-spinner)

+## iMDB API

+The IMDb-API is a web service for receiving movie, serial and cast information.
+APIs results is a JSON and includes items such as movie specifications, images, posters, trailers, ratings, Wikipedia page content and more.
+[More Info](https://imdb-api.com/)